 If you have the investment budget available, you may wish to consider the job cost accounting system software suppliers I mentioned above and compete them against each other for a price.
 Installing one of these packages is critical from an accounting period standpoint.
 I recommend a new year starting point and running in parallel on your old system for at least a quarter.

 Keep in mind that DCAA does not approve COTS job cost accounting system software.
-Buying the software will not make you "DCAA Compliant" or "CAS Compliant" That objective is achieved through careful process development, specific to your company, utilizing software as a tool to operate your own unique business processes.
+Buying the software will not make you "DCAA Compliant" or "CAS Compliant" You do that through careful process development, specific to your company, utilizing software as a tool to operate your own unique business processes.
 Your processes will include long range planning, pricing, job cost accounting, indirect cost allocation, time-keeping, expense reporting, purchasing and commitments and billing - all geared to accurate job cost records at the individual contract level.

 To the extent that you cannot demonstrate the above features to DCAA when they audit your business you CAN demonstrate that you are aware of the necessity to set these things up, lay out your plan to do so, and specify a time frame within which DCAA can expect to see you complete your compliant government contract pricing and accounting structure.